Shinzaku/iRO-Status-Descriptions/README.md

 # iRO-Status-Descriptions
-_Up to date as of August 19, 2025 maintenance_
+_Up to date as of September 2, 2025 maintenance_

 In iRO today, there are a number of statuses that are either inconsistent in formatting, missing a description or title, or have wrong information.
 Example: